markdingo/trustydns/README.md

 ### Other Documents

-There are various ancilliary documents in the [docs](docs/.) directory which cover more obscure aspects of running trustydns.
-They cover things like how to build and configure [unbound](https://nlnetlabs.nl/projects/unbound) to support ECS queries and how to enable ECS synthesis to improve GSLB responses.
+There are various ancilliary documents in the [docs](docs/.) directory which cover less common aspects of running trustydns.
+They include: running on Windows, implications of edns-client-subnet with DoH and how to build and configure [unbound](https://nlnetlabs.nl/projects/unbound) to support ECS queries and how to enable ECS synthesis to improve GSLB responses.

 ### Community